waldrain/waldrain.github.io/moniwonig.md

   1 x 2 x 0.45 m = ca. 1 festmeter
 2023-03-30 1h sawed another dead esche lying across and blocking the path on the top of the hill:
-  8 rugeli a 75 cm length and 30-35 cm diameter &rarr; 6 m height &rarr; 0.5 festmeter
+  8 rugeli a 75 cm length and 30-35 cm diameter &rarr; 6 m height &rarr; 0.5 festmeter 2023-04-01 2h transported the 8 rugeli from the hill to the house, one single rugeli per bike trip, two with my non-electro bike, six with cbl's ebike;

 ## strassenlicht